Spraveen8-chary/Ignis-Tech-Solutions-Assignment/README.md

 - Now some welcome text will be shown ignore it and type ```http://127.0.0.1:8000/api/taskmanager/start_scraping/``` in the url it will be navigated to the input page.
 - Now give the input of coin name separated by a comma (,) Example: bitcoin, notcoin, duko
 - Then after submitting the coin name it will be redirected to the final page.
+- Finally the response will be stored in the CSV file.

 ## OUTPUT